 Identifying the risks that may be associated with taking on a new project or continuing an existing one should be the first step to developing your risk management plan.
 Failure to conduct risk identification and identify risks ahead of time can lead to a number of negative financial outcomes that don’t reduce the impact of the risk, especially those that are high risk:

 - Inadequate employee training can lead to incompetence’s, which can lead to disgruntled customers and ultimately loss of business.

 - Building a new facility in a flood-prone area without purchasing flood insurance can lead to substantial sunken costs.

 - Investing R&D into a new product that fails to excite the market takes a toll on your business valuation, which can turn investors away.

 The list goes on.
 Ultimately, formalizing the process of identifying new risks lets you take a step back and notice systemic risks that may not have otherwise been uncovered had the proper time not been invested in this key part of risk analysis.

 Project risk assessment

 Next, for a project manager it’s important to think about the implications of any new or existing project on all other areas of your organization.
 Conducting a project management risk assessment on that project will help reveal those implications ahead of time so you can effectively prevent undue risk.
 It’s important to be sure to assess risk in a uniform fashion.
-One of the best ways for a risk owner to do this is prioritizing data and metric collection.
+One of the best ways for a risk owner to do this is prioritizing data and risk metric collection.

 Risk assessment matrix